ruuti/url-shortener/README.md

 ## Introduction

 "url-shortener" is a URL shortener system that generates a shorter version of a user inputted link.
+ADRs can be found [here](/docs/architecture-decisions).

 ## Architecture